COVID-19 Research Impacts

 - Support universities and health research institutes to maintain essential research-related activities during the crisis, and to ramp back up to full research operations once physical distancing measures are eased.
 This will cover up to 75 per cent of total eligible costs and will support activities, such as the safe storage of dangerous substances and restarting data sets that were interrupted during the pandemic.

-The Canada Research Continuity Emergency Fund (CRCEF was launched by the Tri-Agency Institutional Programs Secretariat (TIPS) a few weeks later on June 23.
+The Canada Research Continuity Emergency Fund (CRCEF) was launched by the Tri-Agency Institutional Programs Secretariat (TIPS) on June 23.

 Methods of Distribution